Last Updated on October 5, 2023 by Editorial Team

 Pupil Asset Parents has color codes for easy differentiation and is a good option for class management.
 Several schools have integrated it into their systems for smooth functioning.
 The free app is available for download on Android and Apple devices.

-Trusted by millions of educators across the world, TeacherKit is yet another classroom manager for easy organizing, note-taking, and parent communication.
+Trusted by millions of educators across the world, TeacherKit is yet another classroom manager for easy organizing, note-taking, and parent-teacher communication.
 It simplifies routine tasks and allows teachers to focus more on teaching.
 A few taps on your iPad or iPhone are all you need to take note of student behavior in class.

 You can also use this app to record your students’ attendance and even progress reports.
 Although the app is free to download, you can enjoy additional features if you’re willing to pay for premium features.
 Teacherkit can be used on MS Windows, iOS, and Android devices and is suitable for K12 teachers.